ezraaa773/Ezra-s-Game/README.md

-# Ezra-s-Game
+# Ezra's Game
-A simple game made using python.
+* A simple game made using python.